The Hitcher (1986 film)

-The Hitcher is a 1986 American road horror-thriller film directed by Robert Harmon and written by Eric Red.
+The Hitcher is a 1986 American horror thriller film directed by Robert Harmon and written by Eric Red.
 It stars Rutger Hauer as the title character, a murderous hitchhiker who stalks a young motorist (C. Thomas Howell) across the highways of West Texas.
 Jeffrey DeMunn and Jennifer Jason Leigh appear in supporting roles.

-Released in the United States on February 21, 1986, the film was initially met with tepid critical and commercial response, grossing $5.8 million on a $7.9 million budget.
-Opinion of The Hitcher improved in later years, however, with Hauer's performance receiving praise.
-The film was followed by a 2003 sequel, which featured Howell reprising his role, and a 2007 remake.
+Released in the United States on February 21, 1986, the film was originally met with tepid critical and commercial response, grossing $5.8 million on a $7.9 million budget.
+In later years, it has been reappraised as a cult classic.
+The film was followed by a 2003 sequel, The Hitcher II: I've Been Waiting, which featured Howell reprising his role, and a 2007 remake.

 Plot

 Jim Halsey, a young man delivering a car from Chicago to San Diego, spots a man hitchhiking in the West Texas desert and gives him a ride.
-The brooding and evasive hitcher, who calls himself John Ryder, forces Jim's leg down on the accelerator when they pass a stranded car.
-Ryder states he murdered the driver and intends to do the same to Jim, threatening him with a switchblade.
+The hitchhiker, who calls himself John Ryder, forces Jim's leg down on the accelerator when they pass a stranded car.
+Ryder states he murdered and dismembered the driver and intends to do the same to Jim, threatening him with a switchblade.
 Terrified, Jim asks what Ryder wants.
 He replies, "I want you to stop me."
-When Jim realizes that Ryder's seat belt is unbuckled and the passenger door is ajar, he shoves Ryder out of the moving car.
+When Jim notices that Ryder's seat belt is unbuckled and the passenger door is ajar, he shoves Ryder out of the moving car.

 Relieved, Jim continues his journey.
 When he sees Ryder in the back of a family car, Jim tries to warn the occupants, but has a minor accident.
-He later comes across the family's blood-soaked car and vomits after peeking inside.
-Ryder then corners Jim but simply tosses him the keys from Jim's car.
-Ryder leaves with a trucker, and later nearly runs Jim down with the truck as it crashes into the pumps of a gas station.
+He comes across the family's blood-soaked car and vomits.
+Ryder corners Jim but simply tosses him the keys from Jim's car.
+Ryder leaves with a trucker and nearly runs Jim down with the truck, which crashes into the pumps of a gas station.
 As Jim flees, Ryder causes the station to explode.

 At a roadside diner, Jim meets Nash, a waitress who cooks him lunch while he calls the police.
-He starts eating until he finds a severed finger among his French fries, indicating Ryder's proximity.
-The police arrive immediately but they arrest Jim, whom Ryder is now framing for his murders.
-During interrogation, Sergeant Starr infers Jim's innocence.
-However, he instructs his two deputies to lock Jim up overnight as protocol, until other law enforcement arrives from Austin for further questioning.
-Jim wakes to find the cell door unlocked and the three officers murdered.
+He finds a severed finger among his French fries, indicating Ryder's proximity.
+The police arrive and arrest Jim, whom Ryder is framing for his murders.
+Though the police doubt his guilt, they lock him up overnight as protocol.
+Jim wakes to find the cell door unlocked and the officers murdered.
 He panics and flees with a revolver.
-At a gas station, he sees two officers, takes them hostage, and speaks on the radio to Captain Esteridge, the officer in charge of the manhunt.
-As Esteridge convinces Jim to surrender, Ryder shows up and kills the two officers.
+At a gas station, he sees two officers, takes them hostage, and forces one of them to drive.
+Jim speaks on the radio to Captain Esteridge, the officer in charge of the manhunt.
+As Esteridge convinces Jim to surrender, Ryder pulls alongside and kills the two officers.